techidaily/site-win11/source/_posts/ten-strategies-to-keep-windows-safe-without-bitlocker-support.md

 * **Trusted Platform Module (TPM)** \- your device should have rusted Platform Module (TPM) version 1.2 or later.
 This chip offers hardware-based security features in Windows.
 TPM should be enabled and activated in the BIOS or UEFI firmware settings of your device.
 If your device does not support TPM, then you must have a startup key saved on a removable device like a USB.
 You can plug it in when you want to use the BitLocker in Windows.
 * **System Drive** \- typically, BitLocker encrypts the C: drive where Windows is installed.
 If your computer uses UEFI-based firmware, the system drive should be encrypted in the FAT32 file system format.
 If it uses BIOS firmware, the system drive must be in the NTFS format.
 * **Administrator Access** \- you must also have administrative access to the system.
-For this, you can either switch to the administrator account and configure BitLocker there, or you can[turn your standard Windows user account into an administrator account](https://www.makeuseof.com/windows-standard-adminstrator-account-differences/) .
+For this, you can either switch to the administrator account and configure BitLocker there, or you can [turn your standard Windows user account into an administrator account](https://www.makeuseof.com/windows-standard-adminstrator-account-differences/) .

  If your system meets all the minimum requirements for BitLocker encryption, but you are still unable to find BitLocker in Windows, the issue may be related to other factors.
 In such cases, you can move on to the next troubleshooting method.